2.5 Gigabit vs. 10 Gigabit: Why 2.5 Gbe Might Be the Best Choice for Your Network

 Can I use 2.5G with my existing router?

 This depends on the router.
 Check if yours has any ports labeled “2.5Gbe,” “Multi-gig,” or similar.
-If not, consider upgrading your router to fully utilize 2.5G speeds on your network.
+If not, consider upgrading to a WiFi 7 router or UniFi system to fully utilize 2.5G speeds on your network.

 Do I need to upgrade my cables for 2.5G?

-Chances are good that your existing Cat5e cables will handle 2.5G speeds just fine.
+Chances are good that your existing Cat5e cables will handle 2.5G speeds just fine for most runs.
 If you have very old cabling or need extremely long runs, Cat6 might be a safer choice.

 Is 2.5G overkill for gaming?